Alpha Epsilon Iota: History

 Alpha Epsilon Iota was established as a medical fraternity for women on February 26, 1890 at the University of Michigan in Ann Arbor, Michigan.
 Its founders were Lotta Ruth Arwine-Suverkrup, Ada Fenimore Bock, Anna Ward Croacher, Lily Mac Gowan-Fellows, and May Belle Stuckey Reynolds.
 Six grades of members were created: collegiate, graduate, honorary, affiliate, non-graduate, and associate.

 Founded prior to the turn of the 20th century, Alpha Epsilon Iota was one of the first professional medical fraternities to include women.
 It added a Beta chapter at the University of Chicago that same year, cementing its national intentions.
 By the turn of the century two additional chapters had formed.
 In 1907, it had 100 active members and 400 lifetime member from nine chapters.
 Later, growth slowed for the most part, with a flurry of new groups in the 1920, but no new chapters after 1949.

+In 1949, Alpha Epsilon Iota had twenty active chapters, six inactive chapters, and 2,000 members.
 The fraternity dissolved as a national organization in March 1963.
 It had initiated 4,000 members.

 Some chapters continued on as local entities.
 Minnesota's Epsilon chapter remained active through the 1970s at which time there was a marked expansion of female enrollment in the growing medical school there.
 Alpha Epsilon Iota sold its properties in 1979, splitting into two groups: the AEI Foundation which continues to provide scholarships, and a networking organization called Minnesota Women Physicians.